StefanBloemheuvel/GCNTimeseriesRegression/README.md

 #### How to run

-Type python main.py 'network_1' or 'network_2'.
+Run either main_cnn.py or main_gcn.py with the sys argument 'network_1' or 'network_2' in terminal.